 By Robert H. Kelly

-CBS Sportline, it has been reported that Craig Biggio’s playing time could be reduced as manager Phil Garner takes time to evaluate Chris Burke’s performance at second base.
+In a copyrighted story on CBS Sportline, it has been reported that Craig Biggio’s playing time could be reduced as manager Phil Garner takes time to evaluate Chris Burke’s performance at second base.

 Craig Biggio's playing time could be reduced during the second half of the season, especially on the road, as the Houston Astros give Chris Burke a longer look at second base.